lyraproj/lyra/docs/workflow-semantics.md

 range|iterates over a range denoted by two parameters|`from` - an integer, `to` - an integer greater than `from`|`index`and integer starting at `<from>` and increments up to, but not including `<to>` each|iterates over all elements of a hash or an array|`collection` - a hash or array to iterate over|`value` - each element in the array or `key` and `value` to iterate over the associations of a hash

-An step with an iteration must be declared to produce an `output` consisting of a `key` and a `value`.
+A step with an iteration must be declared to produce an `output` consisting of a `key` and a `value`.
 This is the product of each iteration.
 The final output from the step is one variable named after the step containing a Hash consisting of the key/value pair of each iteration.

 ### StateHandler
 A stateHandler implements a predefined set of functions (an interface) that performs tasks related to a subject.
 Lyra currently only defines one such interface, the CRUD, which is implemented by resource handlers and the only reason to write an action, is when there's a desire to implement a handler for a resource state.